jiarandiana0307/patch-edge-copilot/README.md

 python patch_edge_copilot.py
 ```

-4. Restart the Edge and you will see the Copilot icon
+Wait for the script to finish executing, and then the Copilot icon will appear.

 ## References